BZoennchen/supercollider-book/_sources/intro.md

 To understand technology, we have to understand ourselves.
 We have to know how we can be manipulated, what is good for us, and what we need.
-For example, we now that non-virtual social interactions are important.
+For example, we know that non-virtual social interactions are important.
 It is calming and reassuring for human organisms to look into someone else's eyes, so to literally move into sync with another person.
 Today we have so much communication without synchronization.
 The communication is shallow and abstract.